Percolation and isoperimetry on roughly transitive graphs: Introduction

 \subsection{Idea of the proofs}

-The proofs of Theorems~\ref{thm:p_c<1} and \ref{thm:p_c<1_dependent} follow a renormalization scheme which allows us to bound the probability of certain ``bad events'' as the scale size grows.
+The proofs of Theorem~\ref{thm:p_c<1_dependent} and Corollary~\ref{thm:p_c<1} follow a renormalization scheme which allows us to bound the probability of certain ``bad events'' as the scale size grows.
 In this section we will focus on the case of Theorem~\ref{thm:p_c<1_dependent} which is the more elaborate one.

 For any $x\in V(G)$ and $L > 0$ set

 This will play the role of the ``bad event'' in the proof of Theorem~\ref{thm:p_c<1_dependent}, see \eqref{e:separation_event} for a precise definition.